welteki/docs.actuated.dev/docs/test-build.md

 Once you've [registered your GitHub organisation](register.md), and [set up your first runner](add-agent.md), you can either add actuated to an existing GitHub workflow, or create a test repository to see it in action.

-## Enable an existing repository

-To add actuated to an existing repository, simply edit the workflow YAML file and change `runs-on:` to `runs-on: actuated`.

-If you want to go back to a hosted runner, edit the field back to `runs-on: ubuntu-latest` or whatever you used prior to that.
+We suggest creating a test build so that you can see how everything works before moving over to an existing repository.

-## Create at test build
+## Create a test build

 This build will show you the specs, OS and Kernel name reported by the MicroVM.